This page contains additional information to help you make a nomination.

 The award for Best Contribution by a Law School is assessed on a number of factors, including the scale of need addressed by the law school’s activity and the impact of the project or activity.

-Nominations for this award should, therefore include reference to:
+Nominations for this award should, if possible, include reference to:

 - Number of law students: how many have been involved in pro bono activity?